arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ![classroom_project_documentation_description](assets/classroom_project_documentation_description.png)

 ### 7. Provide instructions
 Briefly describe what you intend your students to do with this project.
-Make sure you provide all details right from intalling the right plugins to uploading the code to the board.
+Make sure you provide all details from installing the plugins to uploading the code to the board.

 ![classroom_project_documentation_instructions](assets/classroom_project_documentation_instructions.png)